vinzv/siduction-paste/doc/sidubin.conf.5.md

     }

 # FILES
-*~/.config/privatebin/config.json*
+*~/.config/sidupaste/config.json*
-: Default location of the privatebin configuration.
+: Default location of the sidupaste configuration.
 The file has to be created manually as it is not installed with a standard installation.

 # AUTHORS